In this section

 Thus, Dr. Talano said, “We mandate that the patients be monitored very closely for 30 days after the cells are infused.”
 That requires remaining close to the hospital for quick access to care.

 Dr. Talano and her team also worked closely with the emergency room and intensive care unit staff to educate them about the treatment and the early signs of CRS and other complications.
 Because steroids can render the re-engineered cells ineffective, each patient’s electronic health record warns that the child has a steroid allergy and to avoid using that category of immunosuppressants.

 The hematology team also created standard order sets if patients are admitted with CRS so treatment with tocilizumab, an anti-IL-6 receptor biologic typically used to treat rheumatoid arthritis, can begin immediately.

-Clinicians and researchers at Children’s and The Medical College of Wisconsin are now working to develop their own CAR-T product.
-The novel CAR-T targets both the CD20 and CD19 antigens instead of CD19 alone, Dr. Talano said.
+Clinicians and researchers at Children’s and The Medical College of Wisconsin are now working to develop their own CAR T-cell product.
+The novel CAR T-cell targets both the CD20 and CD19 antigens instead of CD19 alone, Dr. Talano said.
 “The thought is that with two targets there is, hopefully, less chance of cancer cells escaping the therapy and returning,” she said.
-The cells are manufactured in the lymphocyte propagation laboratory at the Medical College under the direction of Bryan Johnson, PhD, and Fenlu Zhu, PhD, of the pediatric hematology and oncology department.“We will be opening a protocol for children and adolescents with refractory pre-B ALL in the future with this novel CAR-T product,” Dr. Talano said.
+The cells are manufactured in the lymphocyte propagation laboratory at the Medical College under the direction of Bryan Johnson, PhD, and Fenlu Zhu, PhD, of the pediatric hematology and oncology department.“We will be opening a protocol for children and adolescents with refractory pre-B ALL in the future with this novel CAR T-cell product,” Dr. Talano said.
 These efforts position Children’s on the cutting edge of cellular therapy treatments beyond even Kymriah.